AtScaleInc/sml-models-crisp-cpg-retail/README.md

 ## Data Loading Instructions

 ### Databricks
-The CRISP CPG Retails dataset's sample data is free in the Databricks Marketplace.
-To get access to the tutorial data in the Databricks Marketplace:
+The CRISP CPG Retail dataset's sample data is free in the Databricks Marketplace.
+To get access to the data in the Databricks Marketplace:

 1. **Go to the Databricks Marketplace:** In the Databricks workspace console, Click on "Data Products" and then click on the "Marketplace" link.